 Furious inquiry chair hits out at Post Office accused of trying to hide ‘n-word’

-Use of term uncovered in a string of official documents since the beginning of July
+Use of term uncovered in a string of official documents by The Independent since the beginning of July

-The chairman of an inquiry into the Post Office scandal has hit out at accusations of attempts to conceal documents using the ‘n-word’, originally revealed by The Independent.
+The chair of an inquiry into the Post Office scandal has hit out at accusations of attempts to conceal documents using the “n-word”, originally revealed by The Independent.

-Inquiry chairman Sir Wyn Williams accused the Post Office of “grossly unsatisfactory” and “significant” failings to disclose important and necessary documents, after this newspaper uncovered the use of the n-word in a string of official documents since the beginning of July.
+Inquiry chair Sir Wyn Williams accused the Post Office of “grossly unsatisfactory” and “significant” failings to disclose important and necessary documents, after this newspaper uncovered the use of the n-word in a string of official documents since the beginning of July.

 Speaking to the BBC on Tuesday, journalist Nick Wallis, one of the UK’s leading experts on the Post Office scandal, said concerns mounted to the point that Sir Williams has threatened criminal sanctions in the future if it turns out that the Post Office is deliberately withholding documents.